muhkuh-sys/org.muhkuh.tools-luaprofiler/README.md

 1. The luaprofile module is initialized by: require("luaprofiler")(tLog)
 2. A table with function names to be examined is passed to the "start" function of the profiling module
-3. The "stop" function returns the result of the profiling like for example:
+3. The "stop" function returns a table with the result of the profiling like for example:
 ```
 {
   TotalTime = 34.09699010849,